janko/rodauth-rails/README.md

 ### Routes

-We can see the list of routes our Rodauth middleware handles:
+You can see the list of routes our Rodauth middleware handles:

 ```sh
 $ rails rodauth:routes